Tennent might just work for you when nothing else would:

 How much work is involved in full-time seminary?

-As implied, the full-time track is a full time Master’s program, culminating with a significant degree.
+As implied, the full-time track is a full time Master’s program.
 In order to make your workload more manageable, we operate year-round, giving you a longer period of time to complete your work.
 For full-time students, a term is considered to be six months, with the two-week residency in the middle.
-M.Litt. and M.Div. students should expect to devote about 20-25 hours per week to their studies, while M.A.T.S. students will spend about 16-20 hours per week.
+On the high end, students should expect to devote about 20-25 hours per week to their studies.
+For more detail, see “Degrees at a Glance.”
 All students can expect flexible breaks sprinkled throughout the year.

 Is discounted tuition available for my spouse?